vcokltfre/bot-tutorial/docs/part3.md

 # Part 3 - Hello, World!

 In this part, I'll show you the basics of how to create a super simple bot and get it connected to Discord.
-From now on it is assume that you have the [discord.py](https://pypi.org/project/discord.py/) library installed, along with a version of Python later than 3.6.
+From now on it is assumed that you have the [discord.py](https://pypi.org/project/discord.py/) library installed, along with a version of Python later than 3.6.

 ---